Henry Traphagen

-Biography
+Early life

 He was born on June 1, 1842, in Jersey City to Henry Mackaness Traphagen and Sarah Conselyea.
-He had a brother, William C. Traphagen.
+He had a brother, New York State Senator William C. Traphagen, who was the father of bank president John C. Traphagen.
 He was the great-grandson of former Jersey City mayor Cornelius Van Vorst.
-He was a descendant of Willem Traphagen, from Lemgo, Lippe, who settled in Manhattan in 1652.
+He was a descendant of Willem Traphagen, from Lemgo, County of Lippe, who settled in Manhattan in 1652.
 He studied at Rutgers College and Brown University and became an attorney in 1864.